-- 5.5 If any member of the Committee has been disqualified from participating in an item on the agenda, by reason of a declaration of conflicts of interest, then that individual shall no longer count towards the quorum. - 5.6 If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken.
+- 5.4 For a meeting to be quorate a minimum of 50% of the members are required, including one non-executive member. - 5.5 If any member of the Committee has been disqualified from participating in an item on the agenda, by reason of a declaration of conflicts of interest, then that individual shall no longer count towards the quorum. - 5.6 If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken.